DeFiFoFum/truffle-typescript-template/README.md

 Lint with `solhint`
 `yarn lint` / `yarn lint:fix`

+## Test
+Tests are architected with `@openzeppelin` test environment.
+This allows tests to be run independently of an external development blockchain.

+Test the project with `yarn test`

+Tests are using
+`@openzeppelin/test-helpers`
+`@openzeppelin/test-environment`

+### Automated Tests
+The OpenZeppelin test environment coupled with Github actions facilitates automated contract tests on pushes to GitHub!

 ## Generate Types from Contracts
 Use `typechain` to generate contract interfaces for UI integration.
 `yarn gen:types`